-There is a new way you can take screenshots in Windows 10 without additional third party tools!
+There is a new way you can take screenshots in Windows 10 without additional third-party tools!
 With the latest Creators Update, Microsoft added a new system-wide shortcut to allow you to select a specific area of the screen and copy it to your clipboard.

 Back in Windows 7, Microsoft introduced the Snipping Tool which does more or less the same.
-The slight difference between the Snippping Tool from Windows 7 and this new native method to capture a selective region on the screen is the missing system-wide keyboard shortcut.
-If you still prefers the Snipping Tool and would like to add a system-wide keyboard shortcut we got a tutorial for you here to follow.
+The slight difference between the Snipping Tool from Windows 7 and this new native method to capture a selective region on the screen is the missing system-wide keyboard shortcut.
+If you still prefer the Snipping Tool and would like to add a system-wide keyboard shortcut we got a tutorial for you here to follow.

 If you are a Mac user, this is VERY much like Shift + Command + 4 on Mac the only difference is you don’t get an image saved at a default(desktop) location.
 So keep in mind with the new shortcut, you might find it useful and handy when you need to take a screenshot spontaneously.

 /update on May 7, 2018/

 Microsoft is adding more features to this new screenshot experience for the upcoming major update.
 In Windows 10 version 1803 build 17661, the new Win + Shift + S keyboard shortcut bring up an area select tool to snip a screenshot and lets you share it instantly from the clipboard.

 First of all, there is a new options bar popping up, providing you three different clipping options, rectangular clip, freeform clip, and full-screen.